 The goal of Ecosystem Restoration Camps is to help local communities establish camps across the world in order to support planetary scale ecological restoration through local action.

-If you are interested to start an Ecosystem Restoration Camp please read the Becoming an Ecosystem Restoration Camp document and download and complete the Camp Interest Form attached below.
-When you have completed the Camp Interest Form, please send it as an attachment to firstname.lastname@example.org – and feel free to reach out with any questions.
-Thank you for your interest in starting a camp!
+If you are interested to start an Ecosystem Restoration Camp please read the Becoming an Ecosystem Restoration Camp document and fill in the New Camp Interest Form attached below.

 Your safety is very important to us.
 Most camps are in locations that are completely safe for you to travel to.
 Some camps are in locations where there is civil unrest, higher levels of crime, or in areas where there could be severe nature events (earthquakes, tornados, vulcanic eruptions).
 We strongly advise you to check with your national authority’s travel advisory service to see if there are specific travel advisories for the region you are travelling to.
 We strongly advise you to comply with that travel advisory.
 If there is a negative travel advisory for the area you plan to go to, we want to impress on you that it is your decision to not heed the warnings and go.
 ERC can then not be liable in that situation if something happens to you.